Tyler Seguin joins Luka Doncic on list of high-profile home burglaries in Dallas

 The FBI believes organized crime is targeting the athletes.
 Their primary focus is on cash and items that can be resold on the black market, such as jewelry, watches and luxury bags, authorities said.

-Dallas Mavericks star Luka Doncic's home on Guernsey Lane, situated within the affluent Preston Hollow neighborhood, was targeted at about 10:30 p.m. on Dec.
+Dallas Mavericks star Luka Doncic's home, situated within the affluent Preston Hollow neighborhood, was targeted at about 10:30 p.m. on Dec.
 27.

 On Monday, the Dallas Stars acknowledged the burglary of Seguin's home in late November.